-Second Monday of each month at 6:30pm, Village Hall 200 N Church Street Alma Center, WI
+6:30 pm 2nd Monday of each month @ Alma Center Village Hall 200 N Church Street Alma Center, WI 54611

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).